- Discover ocean and river cruise holidays – both wonderful ways to experience a new travel destination

 - Our guide compares the best of both options to help you choose your next cruising holiday – ocean, river or both!

 Cruise holidays are on the rise, and it’s no great surprise.
 River cruises visit fascinating destinations along the Danube, Rhine, Rhône and more.
-Ocean cruises sail to destinations in Europe such as Norway, Italy and Croatia, and even further afield to New York, South Africa, and Japan.
+Ocean cruises sail to destinations in Europe such as Norway, Italy and Croatia, and even further afield to New York, South Africa, and Alaska.
 In both cases, there’s a fantastic choice of cruises available.

 What’s the best cruise for you – ocean, river or perhaps both?
 Read on to help you decide.